bin3lam/WPArticle-MSNSlideshow-Server/README.md

 # 📰 WPArticle-MSNSlideshow Server

 A lightweight **Node.js + Express** backend that processes slideshow content from WordPress, stores it as JSON, and serves dynamic RSS feeds for external consumption.
-This server is designed to work with the **[WPArticle-MSNSlideshow WordPress Plugin](https://github.com/bin3lam/WPArticle-MSNSlideshow-Plugin)** (or a custom plugin) that sends slideshow data via HTTP requests.
+This server is designed to work with the **[WPArticle-MSNSlideshow Plugin](https://github.com/bin3lam/WPArticle-MSNSlideshow-Plugin)** (or a custom plugin) that sends slideshow data via HTTP requests.

 ---